BennyDeBock/BennyDeBock/README.md

 To keep my skills up-to-date and to improve, I'm always working on something.
 These are some projects I'm working on now.

-- Making a portfolio website with blog capabilities | HUGO
+- Making a portfolio website with blog capabilities | Nuxt
 - Recreating the website of my local table tennis club | Vue3 + Vapor

-### On Hold

-These project are put on hold because other things took priority in life.

-- Rewriting a table tennis score application as a PWA | C#/Blazor
-- Rewriting a personal Travel Diary project | Vapor + Angular

 ### Past Projects